 You can save any report as a project quickly and easily.
 This allows you to come back to all of your saved reports and resume working on them.

 - In the upper-right corner of the Results page, click Save As…

 - Click Save.

-You can access all your saved reports by heading over to the Reports section.
+You can access all your saved reports by heading over to the My Reports page.